kenjennings/Atari-Pet-Frogger/README.md

 OldSkoolCoder's PET FROGGER video is here:  https://www.youtube.com/watch?v=xPiCUcdOry4

 This repository is for the Pet Frogger game ported to the Atari 8-bit computers.
-Further revisions may implement Atari-esque styled enhancements to the game as I have time and interest.
+The initial version is a direct port with as few changes possible to make the game function on the Atari the same as the Pet.
+The focus of successive revisions is to maintain the play mechanics as close as possible to the original game while introducing optimizations and graphics enhancements to the game.

 ---